insillion/bonzah/api/readme.md

 ---
 ## 3. Insurance Coverage Description
-Bonzah allows some liberties here, but we think the most important information to convery to rental customers is:
 - Name of the policy and its acronym : E.g., "Collision Damage Waiver (CDW)"
 - The italicized description.
 E.g., "Covers damages to the rental vehicle when there is an accident with another vehicle."
 - Values.
 E.g., "$35,000 in rental car coverage" or "Up to state minimum requirements for liability coverage."